Stacks Image 361

 Cultural heritage quickscan

-Commissioned by ECHO Urban Planners
+commissioned by ECHO Urban Planners

 In the past 60 years, the area south of Harderwijk station has undergone significant changes.
 From a military cluster of barracks, officers' housing and training grounds in the predominantly agricultural landscape, the area transformed into an urban environment with an open zone at its heart.
 As part of the redevelopment of Kranenburg-Noord, SteenhuisMeurs presented the history of this former military site.
 Eight cultural-historical themes provide inspiring points of departure.
 The barracks camp from the 1920s was largely constructed from reused materials and dismantled buildings from former Belgian refugee camps.
 The establishment of the Infantry School in 1948, introduced buildings of brick and concrete to the area, resulting in a legacy of buildings from different periods.
 The brutalist concrete staff building was announced ‘ultra-modern’ in the year of its opening, 1991.
 The site is surrounded by a beautiful, semi-open green belt of trees that makes the area accessible yet provides a sense of security.
 The communal use of the land before the military settled here can also inspire new communal facilities.